abhinav1602/blog/_posts/2018-01-24-my-first-blog-article.md

 ## Work Experience:

-**Decision Point Analytics:** *Feb 2018 - Current*

-    * Working on Chatbots and development of Single Page Applications.
-	* Using rest services on Django for creating API endpoints.
-	* Technologies: React, Node.js, Python(Django), AngularJS, DialogFlow,
-	  MaterializeCSS, Chart.js, Bootstrap, HTML/CSS.

 **Navyug Infosolutions:** *July 2017 - Jan 2018*

     * Created Work from Home module into internal ERP of the company.
     * Improvised internal ERP application of the company by modifying Sales, Attendance, Leave and Expense modules.
     * Technologies: Odoo,Python, XML, PostgreSQL, HTML, Bootstrap, CSS, Git.
 Python, XML, HTML5/CSS, Bootstrap, Jinja 2 .

 **Geeks For Geeks:** *July 2016 - August 2016*

     * Published 8 articles based on Data Structures, Algorithm and Programming Languages on the official website of geeksforgeeks.org.
     * Published an article on regex(Regular Expression) in C++ that was featured on the website.

 **Green Amigos:** *May 2017 - June 2017*

     * Responsible for designing, coding and modification of website greenamigos.co.in according to a client’s specifications using MaterializeCSS Framework.
     * Developed graphical representation pages of the statistical details of the company data using HighCharts.js.

 **Venturesity:** *June 2017 - June 2017*